How to Choose a 3PL WMS in 2026: 10 Things to Check Before You Buy

 Red Flag 4: Vague Implementation Timelines

 "Implementation usually takes four to six weeks" means almost nothing without a project plan.
-Ask for a written implementation scope that specifies who does what, how your data migrates, what the go-live criteria are, and what happens if timelines slip.
+If there’s no written implementation scope, expect delays.

-Industry average: Most 3PL WMS implementations run two to three times longer than the original estimate.
-Build that into your planning from day one.
+Industry reality: Most 3PL WMS implementations take two to three times longer than initially estimated.
+Plan for that upfront, or expect delays to affect your operations.

 Red Flag 5: Pricing That Scales Against You